BACHELOR DEGREE REQUIREMENTS

 - The (more rigorous) B. S. degree in mathematics

 - The B. S. degree in applied statistics

-- The B. S. degree in actuarial science
+- The B. S. degree in actuarial science (Please see these slides)

 See also this Web page about the degree in actuarial science.